FastLine

 The user can see the session status on the Report Screen:

 Once the detection session ends, the detection list becomes an immutable report.
 The report is automatically saved in a PDF or JSON file.
 The report format and the location where it is saved are determined in the application settings.
-In the Desktopversion, the application can be configured to automatically show the report when the session is finished.
+In version Desktop, the application can be configured to automatically show the report when the session ends.

 External Notification

-When FastLine detects a face, it will display the acquired face image and the reference face.
-Other information, such as the person's name and score are also displayed.
+When FastLine detects a face, it will display the acquired face image and the reference face image.
+Other information, such as the person's name and score, is also displayed.
 The matching information can also be sent to a given URL through the configuration desktopStandalone.notifyUrl.

-To modify the configuration, go to the FastLine folder, access the file conf/config.properties and change the parameter desktopStandalone.notifyUrl to the URL that will be notified.
+To modify the setting, go to the FastLine folder, access the file conf/config.properties and change the parameter desktopStandalone.notifyUrl to the URL that will be notified.

 After FastLine performs a match, it will display the information in the interface and notify the configured URL with the following JSON: